Dynamic self-loops in networks of passive and active binary elements

-In this model, each state $S$ has a range of stability, encoded in state switching fields $H^\pm(S)$ which follow from the extrema of $H_i^\pm(S)$: $H^{+}(S)\!:=\!\min_{i^-} ( H_i^{+}(S))$ and $H^{-}(S) \!:=\! \max_{i^+} ( H_i^{-}(S) )$, where $i^\pm$ are the indices where $s_i=\pm 1$.
+In this model, each state $S$ has a range of stability, encoded in state switching thresholds $H^\pm(S)$ which follow from the extrema of $H_i^\pm(S)$: $H^{+}(S)\!:=\!\min_{i^-} ( H_i^{+}(S))$ and $H^{-}(S) \!:=\! \max_{i^+} ( H_i^{-}(S) )$, where $i^\pm$ are the indices where $s_i=\pm 1$.
 When the system is in state $S^0$ and $H$ is increased above $H^{+}(S^0)$ or decreased below $H^{-}(S^0)$, state $S^0$ loses stability and its unstable hysteron flips.
-Depending on $n_u$, the number of unstable hysterons in the resulting state $S^1$, three different scenarios arise.
+Depending on $n_u$, the number of unstable hysterons in the resulting state $S^1$, three different scenarios arise \cite{van2021profusion,teunisse2024transition}.
 When $n_u=0$, state $S^1$ is stable; when $n_u=1$, state $S^1$ is unstable and its unstable hysteron flips; when $n_u>1$, multiple hysterons are unstable.
 The latter case, which is abundant in large systems (Supplemental Material), leads to a race condition, and requires a dynamical rule to specify the next step in the transition \cite{van2021profusion,bense2021complex,teunisse2024transition,liu2024controlled,paulsen2024mechanical}.
-Importantly, in the remainder, we only flip the most unstable element \cite{keim2021multiperiodic}; this rule is physically plausible and corresponds to the zero-temperature limit of the Glauber dynamics \cite{parisi2003statistical, jesi2016spin} (for other rules, which can have a drastic impact, see Supplemental Material).
+In the remainder, we flip the most unstable element first \cite{keim2021multiperiodic}; this rule is physically plausible and corresponds to the zero-temperature limit of the Glauber dynamics \cite{parisi2003statistical, jesi2016spin} (for other rules see Supplemental Material).

 {\em {Hysterons with symmetric interactions}.---} Although hysteron interactions are not expected to be {symmetric}, numerical sampling reveals that symmetric interactions consistently avoid self-loops.
-To rigorously demonstrate this, we constructed the pseudo-energy \( V(S) \), which decreases with each flipping event (see Appendix \ref{app:demo_reciprocal}):
+This can be proven by showing that the quantity \( V(S) \), written as: